crystalcheong/crypto-genie/README.md

 ### SC1015 Data Science Project — *Crypto-Genie*

-> This project aims to effectively mitigate the violatility of cryptocurrency investment by evaluating the media hype from <a href="https://trends.google.com/trends/?geo=SG" target="_blank">Google Trends</a> in our prediction models.
+> This project aims to effectively mitigate the volatility of cryptocurrency investment by evaluating the media hype from <a href="https://trends.google.com/trends/?geo=SG" target="_blank">Google Trends</a> in our prediction models.

 <br/>